QuietMisdreavus/quietmisdreavus.net/hire-me.md

 ## about me

 I'm Victoria!
 Depending on what internet circles you frequent, you may know me from my work in the Rust community, where i led the Rustdoc Team and the Docs.rs Team.
-I've been writing code professionally since 2012, and personally since before then.
+Or, you may know me from my work in the Swift community, where i helped maintain the Swift-DocC documentation tool.
+I've been writing code professionally since 2012, and personally since a little before then.
 I love to get to the bottom of a system, finding exactly how something ticks so i can fix a bug or find just the right way to add a feature.
 I love documentation - reading it and writing it!
 Over the course of my career, i've worked in varied enough spaces that i'm not super attached to any one platform or toolkit - i believe there's a lot of merit to any setup that can get a system running.
 Instead i like to figure out the capabilities of whatever i'm working with, so i can use it most effectively.

 Before i go into my background in detail, here are a few lists of tools i've worked with:

 * **Programming languages i've been paid to write / am comfortable writing:**
-  * Visual Basic .NET
+  * Swift
-  * A company-internal language used for scripting
   * C/C++
-  * Swift
+  * Bash script
   * Rust
+  * Visual Basic .NET
   * SQL (both on PostgreSQL and MS SQL)
-  * Bash script
   * Vim script
+  * A company-internal language used for scripting
 * **Programming languages i've dabbled in that could get comfortable quickly:**
   * C#
   * Haskell
+  * JavaScript
 * **Programming languages i wrote a while back and could get up to speed with enough exposure:**
   * Python
-  * JavaScript
   * Lua
   * Ruby